gelder-ux/portfolio/content/posts/cbord-patient.md

 ### Patients
 ![Patient empathy map](/uploads/tca-user-empathy-map.jpg)
 ###
-At its core, this was a simple food ordering app.
-But since we were designing for patients, who range widely from one demographic to another, it was impossible to make assumptions about age, ethnicity, language, or literacy.
-We had to be sensitive to their current situation.
-At any time, patients could experience stress, pain, anxiety, and helplessness.
-Everyday choices that were once theirs to make were now being made for them by strangers.
+At its core, this is a food ordering app.
+But since we were designing for patients, it was impossible to make reliable assumptions about age, language, and technology proficiency.
+We had to be sensitive their context.
+Patients can experience stress, pain, anxiety, and helplessness at any point.
+Everyday choices that were once theirs to make are now being made for them by strangers.

-It was incredibly important for us to design a food ordering experience that was both simple and empowering.
-Allowing patients to choose for themselves again was our goal.
+It was incredibly important for us to design an experience that was both simple and empowering.
+Empowering patients to make their own choices was our focus.

 ### Hospitals
 In addition to the patient, we needed to make sure the app served hospitals in a meaningful way.
 In the past, some customers had hired third-party developers to create front ends for the APIs we exposed from the backend systems.
 This had mixed results for patients in terms of ease-of-use and adoption and ultimately left many patients confused and frustrated by the technical jargon and obtuse wayfinding of these apps.
 Not to mention many of these apps were integrated with television systems which also exacerbated navigation frustration.